dEAduction/dEAduction/CONTRIBUTING_V2.md

 # Contributing to d∃∀duction

 Hello and welcome!
 Contributing to d∃∀duction is the best way to help d∃∀duction.
-We are a small team, we don't know what we're doing. d∃∀duction is a free software  &#x1F534;**TODO** (lien free software): everybody has access to the code-base and can participate!
+We are a small team of dumb devs, we don't know what we're doing. d∃∀duction is a free software &#x1F534;**TODO** (lien free software): everybody has access to the code-base and can participate!
 This document tells you what you can do to help, how you can do it and what to expect.

 ## Get started